 Green Bay has very rarely played its base defensive package the entire season.
 I believe it is a major reason the defense looks very worn down towards the end of games, why teams are able to run it with ease in the second half, and why the tackling as a whole has been so poor.
 Playing multiple Safeties sounds great on the surface, but tackling and getting off blocks has been such a problem for their personnel, I think Dom Capers has to start to look at getting the base package back on the field.

 The Packers have three winnable games after their bye week, and I think with some critical changes can start their push to the playoffs.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig